 |Fred Toon obituary|

 He played cricket on the village team.
 He was a member of the Syston council.
-He was in the British Army and went to India, sometime between the first and second world wars, leaving his wife Sarah Toon nee Riley at home to raise the children for several years, and then he came back home, and they made more babies.
+He was in the British Army, served with the Wiltshires during WW1.
+He went to India with the army, sometime between the first and second world wars, leaving his wife Sarah Toon nee Riley at home to raise the children, and then he came back home, and made more babies.
 There is a photo, somewhere, of Fred Toon in his pith helmet, Army shorts and his ever-present moustache, somewhere near the Afghan border...
 I'll have to find that one again.

 Grandad Fred (Frederick) Toon and grandma Sara Elizabeth nee Riley (1882-1962) had eleven children; Edward (Ted) being the youngest, born in 1928, father to my sisters and I.

 |High Street, Syston, 1890?|

 I found a photo of that house--or rather, the Methodist Chapel historians did, it's on their website, together with a history of all the Methodist chapels in Syston, including the one on Chapel Street where great-grandma Annie was caretaker.
 The chapels which at one time were considered "dissenting" because they were not Anglican, Church of England--more on that later, in a story about Richard Toon and Syston schools.

 Fred Toon's and Sarah nee Riley's home was to the left of the chapel in this photo, on the corner of High Street and Upper Church Street, Syston.
 I wonder if that row of children in front of the chapel contains Toons?
 Wouldn't that be amazing!